electrode-io/above-the-fold-only-server-render/README.md

 ## Usage

-By default, the `SkipServerRender` does nothing and simply returns the child component.
+By default, the `SkipServerRender` component does nothing and simply returns the child component.
 You can tell the component to skip server rendering either by passing a prop `skip={true}` or setting up `skipServerRender` in your app context and passing the component a `contextKey` prop.